 - Since this Budino uses eggs as a thickening agent, it’s a completely gluten-free dessert!

-- This Italian pudding tastes like fudgy chocolate cake batter with a decadent silky texture thanks to the use of egg yolks instead of other types of thickening agents.
+- This Italian pudding tastes like rich chocolate cake batter.
+It has a smooth, silky texture because it uses egg yolks instead of other thickening agents.

 - This rich and creamy pudding isn’t overly sweet, making it appeal to a variety of preferences.